djma777/100-days-of-code/log.md

 - Made some progress with the dog picker exercise from the course, just before the big one.
 But the pc is really getting sluggish and lags a lot.
 Not that it hasn't been happening the whole day anyway.
 But I guess I'll call it a night and continue/finish this tomorrow.
 Much Love!!!

 ---

+## Day 97.
+July 18, 2020.

+### **Today's Progress**

+- React course on Udemy
+- YDKJS
+- CS50T

+### **Thoughts**

+- I've started reading the 1st edition of YDKJS.
+I initially was waiting for the rest of the 2nd edition to finish, but I guess it's going to take longer.
+So I'm now going to finish this 1st edition instead.
+- Started this massive Colt Steele React project and I'm loving it!!!
+- Also I'm looking to finish all the free cs50 courses with certificates, or those that relates to web dev / software engineering at least.
+I did 3 lessons today.
+But I actually haven't done the assignment for Multimedia.
+I'll do it tomorrow.
+Calling it a day.

+---